 Should you buy the Fujifilm 80mm f/ macro or not?

-Should the all around photographer by the Fujinon 80mm f/2.8?
+Should the all-around photographer buy the Fujinon 80mm f/2.8?

 Because of the nature of this lens, you might want to think of leaving it in your rental arsenal.
 Because it is not always used, it is a lens that might take a little too long to show its payback value.
 But if you rent, you will not feel the financial bite as much as when you buy.
 Get the rewards without having to answer to a collection agency is what I say.